codingMustache/codingMustache/README.md

 ## Joke of the Day

-I fear for the calendar, its days are numbered.
+Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.

 ## Daily Trivia

-.at is the top-level domain for what country?
+What was the name of the first Bulgarian personal computer?
- 1. Austria
+ 1. IMKO-1
- 2. Australia
+ 2. IZOT 1030
- 3. Argentina
+ 3. Pravetz 8D
- 4. Angola
+ 4. Pravetz 82

 <details>
   <summary>Answer</summary>
-  Austria
+  IMKO-1
 </details>